 Her areas of interest include Endometriosis; Pelvic Pain; Menstrual disorders; fibroid; subfertility and minimal access surgery (Laparoscopic and hysteroscopic).

 Miss Ahmad led the development of Pennine Endometriosis Centre and currently leads this service at Pennine Acute Trust.
 She also performs Day Case Laparoscopic hysterectomy.

-Dr Ahmad has a keen interest in teaching and is a RCOG recognised preceptor for the Advanced Training Skill module in Benign Abdominal Surgery.
-She also works closely with Cochrane Gynaecology and Subfertility Disorder Group and is the lead author of the Cochrane Review on Laparoscopic Entry Techniques.
+She has keen interest in teaching and training and is a RCOG recognised preceptor for the Advanced Training Skill module in Benign Abdominal Surgery.
+She works closely with Cochrane Gynaecology & Subfertility Disorder Group and is the lead author of the Cochrane review on Laparoscopic Entry Techniques.

 She is also the associate editor for Cochrane Clinical Answers.

 - Pelvic Pain

 - Menstrual disorders